 I now think that the medium works very well.
 So well, in fact, that I’ve been thinking about other issues or policy proposals that might benefit from the graphic novel treatment.

 My pet cause of course is housing, and specifically how land use rules constrain the supply of new housing in cities.

-I’ve found that most people could be made sympathetic to the YIMBY cause after a short conversation of the need for and benefits of building more housing in big expensive cities.
+I’ve found that most people could be made sympathetic to the YIMBY cause after a short conversation on the benefits of building more housing in big expensive cities.
 In my experience, most people haven’t thought about the issue much beyond their aesthetic preferences and status quote bias.

 I came across a tweet yesterday that read, “Convincing Hong Kongers to become Chicagoans should be among the city’s top priorities for the next 5 years”.